 F: Laurie Nicholas - 1:50:20.8

-If this is your first year, you get a white bib, pure as new snow.
+If this is your first year, you get a white bib, virginal and pure as new snow.

 Once you finish, you graduate to a black bib and lock in your bib number for the following year and beyond.
 We'll print your black bib for you every year, whether you register or not.